danielj0nes/web-accessibility/README.md

 _try to use a screen reader (JAWS or VoiceOver) to access the Website.
 Do you encounter any difficulty?
 Take some time to summarize your findings, if there is still space for improvement, go back and make further changes_

 - There were a few adjustments that had to be made to ensure the screenreader could overcome any possible difficulties.
 The HTML hierarchy required restructuring in some of the elements, such as the articles, such that the screenreader would first announce "Article" and ignore the link name.

-Additional ARIA tags, such as "aria-haspopup='true'", were added to the appropriate tags (e.g., `<a>` tags).
+- Additional ARIA tags, such as `aria-haspopup="true"`, were added to the appropriate tags (e.g., `<a>` tags) for maximum usability.
+Some extra HTML tags were added to further improve the usability, for example a `<caption>` tag explaining the data in the table on the "article.html" page.